 Can you get a second mortgage?

 If you are looking to get a second mortgage you will need to own a property, although this can be a property you rent out or let someone else live in.
-Second charge mortgages are secured against the equity in a home that you own, although you will also need to show you can afford the repayments when applying.

 What is an unprotected loan?

 An unsecured, or unprotected loan, is a short-term financial product that does not require some type of asset as security should the borrower default.
 Affordable unsecured loans are usually only made available to those with high credit scores and the repayment periods are typically much shorter than with secured loan types.